 History & Impact

-For nearly 130 years, Fountain Baptist Church has stood strongly in the Black prophetic tradition as a beacon of faith, social justice, and community engagement in Summit, New Jersey.
-Founded in 1897 by Violet Johnson, a 27-year-old domestic servant from Brooklyn who courageously carved out Black space in a predominantly White place, Fountain has a long history of amplifying marginalized voices – even as it has grown from its humble beginnings to become a powerful force for change and spiritual growth.
+For nearly 130 years, Fountain Baptist Church has stood strongly in the Black prophetic tradition as a beacon of faith, social justice, and community engagement in New Jersey.
+Founded as Summit's first African-American church in 1898 by Violet Johnson — a 27-year-old domestic servant whose service grew from housekeeping to helping lead the movement that won women's suffrage in 1920, and being a founder of the Summit chapter of the NAACP — even as it has grown from its humble beginnings to become a powerful force for change and spiritual growth.

 We are an ever-evolving family of faith, compassion, and innovation, created by God to live lives of wholeness, compelled by God to learn the ministry of Jesus, and called by God to liberate the world through Love.